Click on the link below, complete the form to receive more information on the Spring Showdown Season in late Jan/Feb, 2026.

 The FIRST Lego League is an international competition that challenges elementary and middle school students to think like scientists and engineers while developing solutions to real-world problems.

-For students in 4th, 5th, 6th, 7th and 8th Grade, the fall season will begin the week of Aug.
-6th.
+For students in 4th, 5th, 6th, 7th and 8th Grade.

 William Butler Yeatss